10 Tropical Wedding Table Décor Ideas Guaranteed To Wow Your Guests

 Accents

-Tropical accents feature on textures (coarse visuals, rough surfaces, and woven items), colors (flamingo pinks, deep greens,
+Tropical accents focus on textures (coarse visuals, rough surfaces, and woven items), colors (flamingo pinks, deep greens,

 Example: A woven chest at the foot of a bed where you can store linens or blankets.